sonrabakarim/barlkk/_posts/2016-10-28-awesome-react-components.md

 Awesome components for building React apps.

 **[Material UI](http://www.material-ui.com/)**
 <br>Short on design resources?
 Missing a style guide?
 No problem.
-With Material UI you can build and theme-roll an entire app without much of any design skills whatsoever, and still walk away looking like your right does more than fantasize about [retro gaming on an RPi](/ultima-underworld-on-rpi/).
+With Material UI you can build and theme-roll an entire app without much of any design skills whatsoever, and still walk away looking like your right brain does more than fantasize about [retro gaming on an RPi](/ultima-underworld-on-rpi/).

 **[React Flexbox Grid](https://github.com/roylee0704/react-flexbox-grid)**
 <br>Though Material UI has a pretty stellar [Grid List component](http://www.material-ui.com/#/components/grid-list), it's not intended for layout.
 That's what Flexbox is for, bra.
 This component leverages CSS Modules, and pairs well with [Aphrodite](https://github.com/Khan/aphrodite) and Material UI for bulletproof responsive layouts.